GitauHarrison/notes/linode/deploy_on_linode.md

 Deploying to a Linux server takes a lot of effort to set up, but this method offers you a lot of flexibility on the kind of control you will have over your application and web server.
 Free tier hosting options normally offer only basic functionalities, but should you desire to have more control, say you want to use a custom domain name like my-app.com rather than something such as my-app.herokuapp.com, you will be required to upgrade to a paid version.
 Even so, you may not have all the control you might want.

 I already have an account with Linode, but I will still show you how you can get started from scratch.
-Below, you will see that I already have one server called _official_personal_website_.
+Below, I have logged into my account and you can see that I already have one server called _official_personal_website_.

 ![Linode Dashboard](/images/linode/sample_linode.png)